robocorp/llmfoo/README.md

 ```

-## Features
-- Feature 1: Description
-- Feature 2: Description
-- Feature 3: Description

 ## Contributing
 Interested in contributing?
 We'd love your help to make this project even better.
 Check out our contributing guidelines.

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Contact
-For any questions or feedback, please contact us at contact@example.com.

 ## Acknowledgements
 - Thanks to all the contributors and maintainers.
-- Special thanks to the Kung Fu masters who inspired this project.
+- Special thanks to the Kung Fu masters such as Bruce Lee who inspired this project.